ArchipelagoMW/Archipelago/worlds/generic/docs/plando_en.md

     direction: both
 ```

-1. These connections are decoupled, so going into the Lake Hylia Cave Shop will take you to the inside of Cave 45 and
+1. These connections are decoupled, so going into the Lake Hylia Cave Shop will take you to the inside of Cave 45, and
-   when you leave the interior you will exit to the Cave 45 ledge.
+   when you leave the interior, you will exit to the Cave 45 ledge.
 Going into the Cave 45 entrance will then take you to
    the Lake Hylia Cave Shop.
 Walking into the entrance for the Old Man Cave and Agahnim's Tower entrance will both take
-   you to their locations as normal but leaving Old Man Cave will exit at Agahnim's Tower.
+   you to their locations as normal, but leaving Old Man Cave will exit at Agahnim's Tower.
 2. This will force a Nether fortress and a village to be the Overworld structures for your game.
 Note that for the
    Minecraft connection plando to work structure shuffle must be enabled.